Gaelic football: Ancient Mob football (caid)

-The first legal reference to football in Ireland was in 1308, when John McCrocan, a spectator at a football game at Novum Castrum de Leuan (the New Castle of the Lyons or Newcastle) was charged with accidentally stabbing a player named William Bernard.
-A field near Newcastle, South Dublin is still known as the football field.
+The first legal reference to football in Ireland was in 1308, when John McCrocan, a spectator at a football game at Novum Castrum de Leuan (the New Castle of the Lyons or Newcastle), was charged with accidentally stabbing a player named William Bernard.
+A field near Newcastle, County Dublin is still known as the football field.
 The Statute of Galway of 1527 allowed the playing of "foot balle" and archery but banned "'hokie'—the hurling of a little ball with sticks or staves" as well as other sports.

 By the 17th century, the situation had changed considerably.
 The games had grown in popularity and were widely played.
 This was due to the patronage of the gentry.
 Now instead of opposing the games it was the gentry and the ruling class who were serving as patrons of the games.
 Games were organised between landlords with each team comprising 20 or more tenants.
 Wagers were commonplace with purses of up to 100 guineas (Prior, 1997).

 The earliest record of a recognised precursor to the modern game dates from a match in County Meath in 1670, in which catching and kicking the ball were permitted.

 However even "foot-ball" was banned by the severe Sunday Observance Act of 1695, which imposed a fine of one shilling (a substantial amount at the time) for those caught playing sports.
-It proved difficult, if not impossible, for the authorities to enforce the Act and the earliest recorded inter-county match in Ireland was one between Louth and Meath, at Slane, in 1712, about which the poet James Dall McCuairt wrote a poem of 88 verses beginning "Ba haigeanta".
+It proved difficult, if not impossible, for the authorities to enforce the Act and the earliest recorded inter-county match in Ireland was one between Louth and Meath, at Slane, in 1712, about which the poet Séamas Dall Mac Cuarta wrote a poem of 88 verses beginning "Ba haigeanta".

-A six-a-side version was played in Dublin in the early 18th century, and 100 years later there were accounts of games played between County sides (Prior, 1997).
+A six-a-side version was played in Dublin in the early 18th century, and 100 years later, there were accounts of games played between County sides (Prior, 1997).

-By the early 19th century, various football games, referred to collectively as caid, were popular in Kerry, especially the Dingle Peninsula.
+By the early 19th century, various football games, referred to collectively as caid, were popular in County Kerry, especially the Dingle Peninsula.
 Father W. Ferris described two forms of caid: the "field game" in which the object was to put the ball through arch-like goals, formed from the boughs of two trees, and; the epic "cross-country game", which lasted the whole of a Sunday (after mass) and was won by taking the ball across a parish boundary.
 "Wrestling", "holding" opposing players, and carrying the ball were all allowed.